afarago/Pybricks-LEGO-Competition-Guide/tutorial/0_intro.md

+---
-# Why Pybricks?
-Short review and introduction
+title: Short review and introduction
+nav_order: 0
+---

-This year of 2023-2024 our year FIRST LEGO League team, Töviscsapat-X had demonstrated a very steep learning curve on achieving reasonable and reliable robot runs taking the team from regional to national final and finally to the WPI Open invitational competition.
+This year of 2023-2024 our FIRST LEGO League team, Töviscsapat-X had demonstrated a very steep learning curve on achieving reasonable and reliable robot runs taking the team from regional to national final and finally to the WPI Open invitational competition.
 Here the team could come to a 48th/49th place with 405 points.

-The team has started programming the robot in SPIKE/Mindstorms blocky environment, yet decided to switch over to Pybricks firmware even though the text based nature of the environment gave some extra challenge.
+The team has started programming the robot in SPIKE/Mindstorms blocky environment, yet decided to switch over to [Pybricks](https://pybricks.com) firmware even though the text based nature of the environment gave some extra challenge.

+{: .highlight }
+You might feel frightened to move from block based to text based programming.
+My experience is that even 8-10 year old kids will be able to learn and use simple text-based Python in under 20 minutes.

+Note: For smaller kids and novice teams Pybricks offers an icon block based environment as well, that is also very cool.

 This is a quick tutorial for FIRST LEGO League and World Robot Olympiad teams taking the next step for a reliable robot run based on 10 years of competition and judging experience.